 In the Rhetoric School, cell phones, laptops, or other technology items may not be used on campus nor be visible or heard during school hours.
+Students must bring their phone to the High School office before first period and place their device in the storage cubby which is identified with their name.
 Any student found to have a phone or laptop will have it confiscated and will be able to retrieve it from the school office at the end of the school day.
 Upon a second offense, the student will meet with the principal, who may impose a one-day suspension.
-It is strongly recommended that cell phones be kept in lockers to prevent any potential distractions or misuse.